Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 (13:15-14:15) *UTF-8 everywhere?
 Writing Unicode compliant software that sucks less*, Laslo Hunhold, ([video](http://dl.sta.li/slcon/2015/slcon-2015-09-frign-utf-8_everywhere.mts))

-> This talk will discuss UTF-8 and its history, how and when you have to deal with it and which challenges are faced along the way, evaluating its advantages over other character encodings.
+> This talk discussed UTF-8 and its history, how and when you have to deal with it and which challenges had been faced along the way, evaluating its advantages over other character encodings.
-  Besides more trivial problems like decoding and encoding, advanced issues like string comparison, case conversion and normalization are discussed, leading to the conclusion that the POSIX wchar-interfaces are broken by design.
+  Besides more trivial problems like decoding and encoding, advanced issues like string comparison, case conversion and normalization were discussed, leading to the conclusion that the POSIX wchar-interfaces are broken by design.
-  Using suckless principles, problems with the ICU libraries are discussed and a midway drawn between total localization and minimalism, presenting possible solutions.
+  Using suckless principles, problems with the ICU libraries were discussed and a midway drawn between total localization and minimalism, presenting possible solutions.